DavidFirth/alt3/docs/_pages/leagues/italy-serie-a.md

   - text: "Click on the *team name* to see graphically how any team's schedule strength evolves through the season."
 ---

-This page will normally be updated at 22:15 (London time) on match days.
+This page will normally be updated 2 hours after each scheduled match kickoff time.

 {% include leagues/italy-serie-a/alt3-table.html %}